Stoic789/Metacrafter-DAAP/README.md

 solidityCopy code

+solidityCopy code

-`function getPersonByIndex(uint index) external view returns (string memory, uint, uint)`
+`function getPersonByIndex(uint index) external view returns (string memory, uint, string memory)`

 Returns the details of a person at a specific index in the `peopleAddresses` array.
 Requires a valid index.
-Returns the person's `name`, `age`, and `favoriteNumber`.
+Returns the person's `name`, `age`, and `note`.

 Running Procedure
 -----------------